-We have audited the Leon County District School Board's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the District's major Federal programs for the fiscal year ended June 30, 2018.
-The District's major Federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited the Leon County District School Board's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Leon County School District's (the District) major Federal programs for the fiscal year ended June 30, 2019.
+The District's major Federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.